Bjodol/react-redux-course/modules/4-react-router.md

 Create a new `Article` folder in the pages folder - holding the `Article.tsx` and `Article.css` files.

 - Create an Article page similar to the structure from conduit.
-- since the `article`object could not be passed in as prop since we access the page-component through navigation we need to get the state we passed throught the link.
-This can be donw by making use of the `useLocation`-hook from react-router.
-- (optional) Add a check to see it there is an article object available.

 <details>
 <summary> Suggestion 💡</summary>